AdobeDocs/experience-manager-64.en/help/sites-administering/audit-user-management-operations.md

 ---
 title: How to Audit User Management Operations in AEM
 seo-title: How to Audit User Management Operations in AEM
-description: Learn how to audit User Management Operations in AEM.Operations""
+description: Learn how to audit User Management Operations in AEM.
+feature: Operations
 seo-description: Learn how to audit User Management Operations in AEM.
 uuid: 4ea704b4-9150-4b5f-b9cb-cdac95cfd70c
 contentOwner: User